-Section 14.5.3 sets out requirements as to how securities and cash should be held by a qualified custodian or a Canadian financial institution.
-A registered firm can comply with the requirement under subsection 14.5.3(a) by verifying that securities and cash of a client or an investment fund are reported on the custodial account statement of that client or investment fund as issued by the qualified custodian or the Canadian financial institution.
+Section 14.5.3 sets out requirements as to how cash and securities should be held by a qualified custodian or a Canadian financial institution.
+A registered firm can comply with the requirement under subsection 14.5.3(a) by verifying that cash and securities of a client or an investment fund are reported on the custodial account statement of that client or investment fund as issued by the qualified custodian or the Canadian financial institution.